-San Diego's proximity to Mexico, long Spanish history and South and Central America ancestry have helped shape the city’s diverse cultural identity.
+San Diego's proximity to Mexico, long Hispanic history and rich South and Central American ancestry have helped shape the city’s diverse cultural identity.
 Hispanic and Latin influences can be found in the region's architecture, gastronomic scene and artistic landscape, and are proudly celebrated year-round through its neighborhoods.
-Visitors to San Diego can immerse themselves in the rich Hispanic history, culture and lifestyle of the eighth-largest city in the United States.
+Visitors to San Diego will find memorable opportunities to immerse themselves in the rich Hispanic history, culture and lifestyle of the eighth-largest city in the United States.

-Located south of San Diego's urban core, Barrio Logan is a Mexican-American neighborhood established by refugees back in the early 20th century during the Mexican Revolution and rooted in civic movement.
-At the heart of the barrio, Chicano Park is home to the largest collection of Chicano murals in the United States and in January 2017, it was designated a National Historic Landmark; it also now hosts the Chicano Park Museum.
-Barrio Logan is also the hub of a diverse arts district, with galleries, boutiques, brewpubs and craft coffee shops.
-The community organizes outdoor markets on selected weekends for businesses to highlight their passion for arts.
-A vibrant culinary scene is also an important characteristic of the neighborhood.
-At the iconic Barrio Logan eatery Las Cuatro Milpas, locals line up for authentic homestyle Mexican food and freshly made tortillas.
+Located just south of San Diego's urban core, Barrio Logan is a Mexican-American neighborhood established by refugees back in the early 20th century during the Mexican Revolution, and rooted in civic movement.
+At the heart of the barrio, Chicano Park is home to the largest collection of Chicano murals in the United States, and has been designated a National Historic Landmark; it also now hosts the Chicano Park Museum.
+Barrio Logan is the hub of a diverse arts district, with galleries, boutiques, brewpubs and craft coffee shops.
+A vibrant culinary scene is also an important characteristic of the neighborhood: At the iconic Barrio Logan eatery Las Cuatro Milpas, locals line up for authentic, homestyle Mexican food and freshly made tortillas.
 And every Saturday afternoon, the community hosts Walk the Block, a celebration of shopping, dining and art that stretches along Logan Avenue between Chicano Park and 26th Street.

 San Diego’s proximity to Mexico and rich Hispanic heritage have helped shape its vibrant identity.
 Latinx influences can be discovered through the region’s colorful neighborhoods and savored in its culinary scene as well as its shopping offerings.
-From restaurants to shops and self-care spaces, click here to discover a few of the many Latinx and Hispanic owned businesses you must experience while in San Diego.
+From restaurants to shops and self-care spaces, click here to discover a few of the many Latinx- and Hispanic-owned businesses you'll love experiencing while in San Diego.

-Visitors can witness the living legacy of California's first permanent settlement at Old Town San Diego State Historic Park, San Diego's first "downtown."
+Visitors can witness the living legacy of California's first permanent European settlement at Old Town San Diego State Historic Park, San Diego's first "downtown."
 Old Town represents San Diego's Hispanic heritage from 1821 to 1872, when Mexico gained independence from Spain and took over the area.
 The six-block park features 12 acres of Mexican lore and historical sites presented in shops, a theater, restaurants, museums and several carefully preserved or restored buildings.
-Live mariachi performers can be seen every day in Old Town, in addition to seasonal and special event shows throughout the year.
+Live mariachi performers can be seen every day in Old Town, in addition to seasonal and special-event shows throughout the year.
 Old Town also commemorates Native heritage in San Diego with the Iipay~Tipai Kumeyaay Mut Niihepok (Land of the First Peoples) outdoor exhibit area.

-This cultural art center is dedicated to creating, promoting, preserving and educating about Chicano, Mexican, Indigenous and Latino art and culture.
-The non-profit organization is housed in a former Balboa Park water tower decorated with bright murals.
+This cultural art center is dedicated to creating, promoting and preserving Chicano, Mexican, Native and Latino art and culture.
+The nonprofit organization is housed in a former Balboa Park water tower decorated with bright murals.
 The Centro Cultural de la Raza provides classes, arts and crafts, and artistic presentations that support and encourage the creative expression of indigenous cultures.
-Special outdoor vendor exhibits can be enjoyed on selected weekends.
+Special outdoor vendor exhibits can be enjoyed on some weekends.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.